Skip to main content

 Certainly, some patients may feel uncomfortable about having enlarged labia.
 However, even though this is an understandable concern, the majority of health insurance providers will not see corrective labiaplasty as “medically necessary”.

-Moreover, even if your desire for a labiaplasty procedure is medically necessary in your eyes — perhaps because you have experienced pain and discomfort, itchiness, chafing, and other persistent symptoms — some insurance companies still may not cover the procedure simply as a matter of course.
+Moreover, even if your desire for a New Jersey labiaplasty procedure is medically necessary in your eyes — perhaps because you have experienced pain and discomfort, itchiness, chafing, and other persistent symptoms — some insurance companies still may not cover the procedure simply as a matter of course.
 Although there are government-mandated surgeries that all insurance companies must cover, there are still many procedures that insurance companies vary on in terms of coverage.

 Is Labiaplasty Covered by Insurance Ever?